 - High-quality sharpening stone

 - Can be used for sharpening different kinds of blades

 - May have a small surface area

 Spyderco offers a flat and wide ceramic stone that is designed for restoring old and dull knives.
-With medium grit, the stone measures 2x8x0.5in and is low on maintenance, not requiring cutting liquids like water or oil.
+With medium grit, this bench stone sharpening tool measures 2 x 8 x 0.5in and is low on maintenance, not requiring cutting fluids like water or oil.

 - Comes with a polymer case

 - Surface may not be flat

 Made of high-quality alumina oxide, Sparta offers a set of two sharpening kitchen knives with a stone.
 Designed to sharpen different blades, the stone is durable.
 It includes versatile sharpening stones with different grits – 3000 and 8000 grits for polishing, 400 grit for dull edges, and 1000 grit for sharpening tasks.
 The wooden base and silicone pads add to the convenience of using this set.